 John Codman Ropes and John Chipman Gray, a couple of Harvard Law

-School grads, founded the firm in 1865 shortly after the ending of the
+School grads, founded the firm in 1865 shortly after the end of the

 Civil War.
 While building the firm into one of the largest and most

 powerful in Massachusetts, the "John Cs" simultaneously carved out

-continued independent success: Ropes became an assistant U.S.
+continued independent success: Ropes served as an assistant U.S.